diego-kazuo/frontend-challenges/README.md

 <p>My name is <strong>Diego Kazuo</strong> and I'm a front-end student.</p>

-<p>In this repository is available some challenges done through the <em>Frontend Mentor</em> website,
+<p>In this repository is available some challenges done through the </a href="https://www.frontendmentor.io/">Frontend Mentor</a> website,
 a real nice platform to experiment and practice the magical triad of HTML, CSS and JavaScript.
 Any feedback is very welcome.</p>